polterguy/lizzie/docs/introduction.md

 to 57, for then to change its value to 67.
 The `set` keyword or function is what we use to change a variable's value.

-#### Functions are 1st class objects
+#### Functions are 1st class objects in Lizzie

-For the record, in Lizzie, as you might have realized already, a function is a first class object, and can be assigned to a variable, allowing you to pass it around to other parts of your code, as you see fit.
-There are logically no difference between the number _"57"_, the string _"hello world"_ or a function in Lizzie.
+For the record, in Lizzie, a function is a _"first class object"_, and can be assigned to a variable, allowing you to pass it around to other parts of your code, as you see fit.
+There are logically no differences between the number _"57"_, the string _"hello world"_ or a function in Lizzie.
 In fact, internally they are also treated exactly the same way.
+This is what allows us to handle all Lizzie code the same way, since literally everything becomes a delegate internally in Lizzie.
+Even constant values, such as the above 57 value, is in fact wrapped inside a delegate, that returns that constant value back to the caller.

 ### Functions